This month's issue

 - A: You post a CD - or sensibly, two copies - to the Reviews Editor, fRoots, PO Box 3072, Bristol BS8 9GF, UK.
 We do not accept reviews of items sent direct to a reviewer by the producing company or bought privately by the reviewer, unless we specifically requested it.

-- Please note that we only review new releases from finished production copies, not from downloads or advance CDRs without full final packaging.
+- Please note that we only review new releases from finished production copies, not from downloads, streams or advance CDRs without full final packaging.
 In these days of downloads, it's the ambience of the full artefact - notes, artwork, presentation, extras - that inspires investment in a physical CD (or vinyl LP) purchase, so we think it's important that our reviewer has the same artefact that the public will buy.

-- A: As long as your CD can be bought somewhere in the world over the internet, we will review it if it fits our remit.
+- A: As long as your item can be bought somewhere in the world over the internet, we will review it if it fits our remit.
 We do not expect you to have UK distribution.
 35-40% of our readers are outside the UK anyway, and many love the thrill of hunting down new music.
 Often, getting a review in fRoots can help gain UK distribution later and open the doors for the artist to become known here.

 - Q: Before I send you my CD, what sort of music will you actually review?